MjdMahasneh/RestNet-based-bird-species-detection/README.md

 RestNet based bird species detection using Pytorch

-This implementation is based on git tag <tagname> -a https://github.com/bentrevett/pytorch-image-classification
+This implementation is based on [pytorch-image-classification](https://github.com/bentrevett/pytorch-image-classification)